hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

 Kafka data is replicated across multiple brokers, so a single broker failure should not bring the platform down.

-Consumer groups allow processing capacity to grow as traffic grows.

 ---

 ## Tradeoffs

 ### API Gateway

-* * Centralized authentication, routing and monitoring
+* Centralized authentication, routing and monitoring
-* * Additional infrastructure and latency
+* Additional infrastructure and latency

 ### JWT

-* * Stateless and scalable
+* Stateless and scalable
-* * Token revocation is harder
+* Token revocation is harder

 ### Kafka

-* * Scalable, resilient and loosely coupled
+* Scalable, resilient and loosely coupled
-* * More operational complexity
+* More operational complexity

 ### Rate Limiting

-* * Protects infrastructure and supports monetization
+* Protects infrastructure and supports monetization
-* * Can hurt user experience if limits are too aggressive
+* Can hurt user experience if limits are too aggressive

 ### Event Driven Architecture

-* * Highly scalable and flexible
+* Highly scalable and flexible
-* * Eventual consistency between systems
+* Eventual consistency between systems

 ---